hammer5280/buster/README.md

 This software is released under the terms of the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for further information.
-Commit to force build - Brian H..
+Commit to force build 2 - Brian H.